Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Description and examples of aliasing

 Fig.~\ref{fig:spatialmeans:192} shows the temporal evolution of the total energy and energy dissipation for both resolutions, as well as the corresponding errors in the aliased case relative to the dealiased case.
 The figure shows differences, and thus errors in the aliased case, particularly at the transition to turbulence, i.e., when nonlinear terms induce the energy cascade to smaller scales.
 The minimum (in time) Kolmogorov scale is computed from the maximum (in time) mean energy dissipation $\varepsilon_{\max}$ as $\etamin = (\nu^3 /\varepsilon_{\max})^{(1/4)}$.
 Note that the time-average dissipation is approximately 0.6 times smaller than $\varepsilon_{\max}$ so that the average Kolmogorov length scale would be 1.14 times larger than $\etamin$.

 Fig.~\ref{fig:spectra:192} shows the corresponding (a) energy spectra and (b) nonlinear energy fluxes and cumulative dissipation in both cases, averaged over $9<t<14$, i.e.\ when turbulence is strongest.
-The cumulative dissipation is the running integral over wavenumbers of the local spectral dissipation rate: it is zero at small wavenumbers, rises through the dissipative range, and reaches the total mean dissipation rate at the largest wavenumbers.
+The cumulative dissipation and the nonlinear energy flux are the running integral over wavenumbers of the local spectral dissipation rate and the nonlinear transfert, respectively.
+The former is zero at small wavenumbers, rises through the dissipative range, and reaches the total mean dissipation rate at the largest wavenumbers.

 We first examine the reference simulation without aliasing (black curves).
 The compensated spectra in Fig.~\ref{fig:spectra:192}(a) are roughly constant for $4 < k < 10$, but no clear power-law scaling or inertial range is apparent.
 This is consistent with the moderate Reynolds number $Re = 1600$ typical of Taylor-Green transition studies, at which scale separation between the energy-containing and dissipative scales is limited.
 Accordingly, the nonlinear flux in Fig.~\ref{fig:spectra:192}(b) shows no plateau, and its decrease mirrors the rise of the cumulative dissipation, confirming the absence of a clear separation between the scales excited during the Taylor-Green instability and the dissipative range.